Florence and the Boy

 I smile; the boy is back to normal.

 Did I break it Florence, he whispers.
 I move to put my hand on his shoulder, but before I can, he sits down on the front step.
 He’s crying and suddenly I feel bad for wishing that he couldn’t see me.

 No, you didn’t break it, I say sitting next to him.

 He looks up at me, the feral light is still there, but above all I see he’s scared.
 I hug him close to my body and whisper, I’m sorry, into his ear.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KittencattenWrite a Review